puppetlabs/puppetlabs-apache/README.md

 ##### `service_restart`

 Determines whether Puppet should use a specific command to restart the HTTPD service.

-Valid options: a command to restart the Apache service.
+Values: a command to restart the Apache service.
 The default setting uses the [default Puppet behavior][Service attribute restart].

 Default: `undef`.